wikimedia/design-codex/packages/codex-docs/component-demos/multiselect-lookup/multiselect-lookup.md

 ### Other features

-The LookupMultiselect component has an internal Menu and ChipInput.
-You can use the following features from those components in the LookupMultiselect component:
+The MultiselectLookup component has an internal Menu and ChipInput.
+You can use the following features from those components in the MultiselectLookup component:
 - [Custom menu item display](./menu.html#with-custom-menu-item-display)

 ## Vue usage